-Walker Headlights: Brian Faith
+Walker Headlights: Brian Faith, AIA

 Brian Faith, AIA is a Principal for Walker Restoration Consultants.
 Brian is our go-to expert for anything building related – including façade building envelopes, waterproofing, tuckpointing, window/roof replacements, and historical preservations.
 He is a key player for Capital Improvement Programs (Asset Management Programs), especially hospital and university campuses.
 Brian is an innovative leader and the perfect choice to feature in this month’s Walker Headlights!
 Take a few minutes to get to know our building restoration champion!

 Q: At what age did you know you wanted to be an architect?

 A: I originally wanted to be a pilot in the Air Force, but found out senior year of high school that I was color blind and could not fly military attack aircraft.
 I started college at a local community college studying electrical engineering and quickly figured out that was not the right fit.
 I switched to mechanical engineering for a short time, but still was not set on that and transferred to Southern Illinois University as a liberal arts major with no clue what I was actually going to do.
 While I was a sophomore, a guy in my dorm who was always looking through the curriculum catalog walked into my room one day and said “Brian, you should become an architect.”
 I changed to architectural studies the next semester and the rest is history.

 Q: Of all the structures you have worked on, what has been your favorite type?
 Most challenging type?

 A: I like historical restoration work as I find that the most challenging.
 In most cases there are no original drawings, the building may have been modified, and records are often sparse.
 Historic structures also provide challenges in restoring the façade materials or systems to maintain the original materials, look, and feel of the façade while making necessary improvements using newer construction materials and techniques.